nktnet1/sync-request-curl/ROADMAP.md

       requests no longer receive a generated `Content-Length: 0`.
 Empty methods that upstream treats as body-capable still receive `Content-Length: 0`.
-- [ ] Remove `content-encoding` from the exposed response headers after transparent gzip/deflate decompression so the headers describe the body actually returned to callers.
+- [x] Remove `content-encoding` from the exposed response headers after transparent gzip/deflate decompression so the headers describe the body actually returned to callers.
+Preserve the header when decompression is disabled or the encoding is unsupported.
 - [ ] Match Node's duplicate response-header folding where useful: preserve `set-cookie` as an array, join `cookie` with `; `, join ordinary repeated headers with `, `, and apply Node's singleton-header duplicate rules.